flawgical/react-quiz/README.md

-# react-quiz
+# react-quiz and more reading for this morning

 # Please slack your local instructor the answers to these questions.

 ## 1. Describe what .bind .call .apply do?